HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our

 Alps Mountaineering Camp Creek

-The Alps Mountaineering Camp Creek 6-person tent is a great option for regular car campers who want a tent for 2-3 season camping without the price tag of a premium brand.
+The Alps Mountaineering Camp Creek 6-person tent is an excellent option for car campers who want a tent for 2-3 season camping without the price tag of a premium brand.

-Its cabin-style design with straight sidewalls is a great option if you’re tall or want to set up cots inside.
+Its cabin-style design with straight sidewalls is great if you’re tall or want to set up cots inside.

-With a maximum height of 7 foot, even the tallest camper will be able to stand upright and walk around in the Alps Mountaineering Camp Creek 6-person tent.
+With a maximum height of 7 feet, even the tallest camper will be able to stand upright and walk around in the Alps Mountaineering Camp Creek 6-person tent.

 However, this design does have a downside in terms of how resistant the tent is to wind.

-Due to their shape, cabin-style tents are much more susceptible to being damaged or destroyed in strong winds than dome-style tents.
+Due to their shape, cabin-style tents are more susceptible to being damaged in strong winds than dome-style tents.

-As the Alps Mountaineering Camp Creek comes with a partial rainfly rather than a full-length version, I’d rate this as a 2-3 season tent overall.
+Since the Alps Mountaineering Camp Creek tent comes with a partial rainfly rather than a full-length version, I’d rate this as a 2-3 season tent.

 There are four doors giving lots of options for ventilation in warm weather and plenty of room inside for four adults (or dogs!).

-The tent’s fairly simple to put up, even if you’re doing it by yourself.
-It weighs a ton (okay, 23.5 pounds…) so it’s definitely a car camping tent, but it’ll provide a comfortable home away from home at a reasonable price.
+The tent is relatively easy to set up, even if you’re doing it by yourself.
+It weighs more than some other 6-person tents (22.5 pounds), so it’s definitely a car camping tent, but it’ll provide a comfortable home away from home at a reasonable price.

-If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes since the ones that come with the Camp Creek aren’t particularly robust.
+If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes since the ones that come with the Camp Creek aren’t very durable.